 Cycling UK in Scotland

-In Scotland we run a number of different projects, but with one core aim: to support more people to cycle regularly for transport, leisure and adventure.
+We have a range of programmes in Scotland, but with one core aim: to support more people to cycle regularly for transport, leisure and adventure.

-Our projects particularly focus on empowering people who are least likely to cycle – giving them the support and encouragement they need to start riding a bike regularly through high quality interventions.
-We work with women, families, minority ethnic communities, people from disadvantaged areas, people with disabilities and older people.
+Our projects particularly focus on empowering people who are less likely to cycle – giving them the support and encouragement they need to start riding a bike regularly through high quality interventions.
+We work with anyone that is currently underserved, including women, families, minority ethnic communities, people living in otherwise disadvantaged areas, rural communities, disabled people and older people.

-We know that our impact is greatest when we collaborate, so we work in partnership with a wide range of groups.
+We know that our impact is greatest when we collaborate, so we work in partnership with a wide range of groups and are part of the Active Travel Delivery Partners.
 From the NHS and local authorities to grassroots community groups, we forge alliances that help get more people cycling.
 All of our projects in Scotland work with local communities and organisations – those that know their own areas best.

 We have staff based across Scotland, who provide hands-on support and guidance for our projects and our partners.
 Our reach is truly national – from Shetland to the Scottish Borders, Cycling UK is making a difference in every local authority in Scotland.

 We campaign in Scotland for policies, action and investment in cycling which will encourage more people to cycle and benefit from healthy, active and low-carbon lifestyles.
-We also work with partners, local campaign groups and our Cycle Advocacy Network to campaign for cycling in communities around Scotland.
+We also support local cycle campaigning around Scotland through our Cycle Advocacy Network in Scotland – we’re here to help you raise your voice and call for positive change in your local area.

 We are keen to have as diverse and inclusive a committee as possible, with people coming from a wide range of backgrounds, places, types of cycling and perspectives.
 We welcome applications from younger people and underrepresented groups in cycling, including black, Asian and minority ethnic groups.